Best home cocktail maker Android Central 2021

 There's nothing like sharing some refreshing and tasty cocktails with friends and family.
 And you don't always have to go out to a busy and crowded bar to get one.
 With the right tools, you can make your own at home.
 But it requires some know-how, including the right measurements and techniques.
-That is, unless you have a cocktail maker that takes the guesswork out of making cocktails at home.
-Rising above them all is the Bartesian Cocktail Maker, which lets you use your own favorite spirits mixed with pre-made capsules and water if needed to pour out the most delicious cocktails.
+That is unless you have a cocktail maker that takes the guesswork out of making cocktails at home.
+Sure, it isn't a smart kitchen gadget that can connect to Wi-Fi or Bluetooth or be controlled by voice.
+But rising above them all as the best home cocktail maker is the Bartesian Cocktail Maker, which lets you use your own favorite spirits mixed with pre-made capsules and water if needed to pour out the most delicious cocktails.

 - Best for DIY: Cresimo Home Cocktail Bar Set

-With this machine, you can make single-serving cocktails just as easily as you can make coffee with a single cup coffee machine.
+With the Bartesian Cocktail Maker, you can make single-serving cocktails just as easily as you can make coffee with a single-cup coffee machine.
 Keep the reservoir filled with water and the base stocked with up to four favorite spirits.
-Insert a capsule that contains the bitters, extracts, and/or juice concentrates for different drinks, and let the machine do the work.
+Then, insert a capsule that contains the bitters, extracts, and/or juice concentrates for different drinks, and let the machine do the work.

 You can adjust the drink strength, and the machine will automatically dispense the right amount, mix, and pour.
 The pods are recyclable, and the machine has a touchscreen for operation, plus you can use the iOS or Android app.